- Minimum Wage*

 - *California Occupational Safety and Health Protection Law Poster: This poster explains that California employers must provide a workplace free from health and safety hazards.

 - *California Workers’ Compensation Law Poster: This poster explains how employees can file a claim for benefits for work-related injuries or illnesses.
 California employers must post the name of their current workers’ compensation carrier or state whether they are self-insured.

-- *California Family Care and Medical Leave and Pregnancy Disability Leave Poster (revised December 2019): This poster explains that California employees may have the right to leave for their own serious health condition, the serious health condition of an immediate family member (spouse, child, or parent), or the birth, adoption, or foster care placement of a child.
+- *California Family Care and Medical Leave and Pregnancy Disability Leave Poster (revised January 2023): This poster explains that California employees may have the right to leave for their own serious health condition, the serious health condition of an immediate family member (spouse, child, or parent), or the birth, adoption, or foster care placement of a child.
 The law prohibits employers from denying or interfering with proper requests for this leave.
 This poster was amended in January 2021 to reflect coverage for employers with five or more employees.
 In 2022, the notice was updated to include “parent-in-law,” “grandparent”, “sibling”, and “domestic partner.”
 “Family member” replaces “child, parent or spouse.”
 In 2023, there are new rules and requirements for employees to take job-protected leave.

 - California Whistleblowers Are Protected Poster: This poster explains that whistleblowers are protected under the law and provides a contact number that employees can use to report potential violations of federal or state laws, regulations, or rules.